 The Perfect Scholarship Could Be Waiting For You.
 Find Out More Here >>

 All this is pretty scary stuff.
 PLUS credit counseling is there to make sure you know what you’re getting into.
 And because these consequences are so serious, it also reminds you to keep accurate records of all your student loan-related transactions and gives you directions on how to resolve any dispute you have with your student loan servicer.

 Final Thoughts on the PLUS Loan Application and Credit Counseling

-Since credit is so important to the process, make sure that you know what your credit score is before you apply.
+Since credit is so important to the PLUS loan application process, make sure that you know what your credit score is before you apply.
 There are generally two ways to go about getting this information:

 You can get your score for free from someplace like Credit Sesame.
 This will generally give you a snapshot of where your report stands.
-They give a preliminary assessment to your credit.
-But depending on the situation, your actual credit score can deviate 50 points or more due to minor information that the snapshots don’t capture.
+It gives a preliminary assessment of your credit.
+But depending on the situation, your actual credit score can deviate 50 points or more due to minor information that the snapshots don't capture.

 Paid credit reports, like those from TransUnion, are the bureau reports.
 As such, they contain more accurate information, and should almost always be in line with what your lenders see.

 Since there's a lot at stake with your credit counseling, and the process can take a few weeks to a few months, it may be worth the investment of $10 to $30 a month to be on top of any negative changes that could impact your application.